 The Transnational Association of Christian Colleges and Schools (TRACS) was founded in 1979 as a voluntary, non-profit, self-governing organization to promote the welfare, interests, and development of postsecondary institutions whose mission is characterized by a distinctly Christian purpose, as defined in the agency’s Foundational Standards.

-Dr. T. Paul Boatner Announces Retirement as TRACS President
+Dr. T. Paul Boatner Announces Retirement from Presidency

 Forest, VA (January 9, 2015) - At the regular Board of Commissioners meeting of the Transnational Association of Christian Colleges and Schools (TRACS) today, Dr. T. Paul Boatner announced his intention to retire from the position of President of TRACS effective June 30, 2015.